escalopa/prayer-bot/README.md

 ### How it works 🤔

-In order to implement this feature, We have to make to bot sleep until `20 min` before the prayer's time.
+In order to implement this feature, We have to make to bot wait until `20 min` are left before the prayer's time.
 And then send a notification to the subscribed users.

-Also when the time of the prayer's arrive we should also notify them.
+Also, when the time of the prayer's arrive we should also notify them.

-So for that I use simple `channels` to make the bot sleep until the time of the prayer's time.
+So for that I use simple `channels` to sleep the goroutine until the time is right to send the notification.

 The first sleep is until the `20 min` before the prayer's time.
-And the second sleep is until the prayer's time.
+And the second is until the prayer's time.

-for more details check the [notifier code](https://github.com/escalopa/gopray/tree/main/telegram/internal/adapters/notifier/notifier.go).
+for more details check the [notifier code](./telegram/internal/adapters/notifier/notifier.go).

 ## Bot Options 🤖